-Erika M. Moore, Ph.D., has joined the Herbert Wertheim College of Engineering at UF as the Rhines Rising Star Larry Hench Assistant Professor, the first of two Rhines Rising Star assistant professorships in the Department of Materials Science and Engineering (MSE).
+Erika M. Moore, Ph.D., has joined the Herbert Wertheim College of Engineering at UF as the holder of the Rhines Rising Star Larry Hench professorship.
+This is the first of two Rhines Rising Star assistant professorships in the Department of Materials Science and Engineering (MSE).
 Moore attained her B.S. in Biomedical Engineering from Johns Hopkins University and earned her M.S. and Ph.D. in Biomedical Engineering from Duke University.
 In 2017, she served as a Graduate Young Trustee on the Duke University Board of Trustees.

 Moore was awarded the Dean’s Graduate Fellowship and the James B. Duke Fellowship from the Graduate School of Duke University and received a National Science Foundation Graduate Research Fellowship.
 She is a member of Tau Beta Pi National Engineering Honor Society.
 As an undergraduate, she received the UNCF/Merck Undergraduate Research Fellowship.